-The Ringmer Assessment Procedure assesses pupils against the National Curriculum Objectives.
-Pupils are assigned a standard based on percentage of objectives achieved.
+Alfriston School's assessment procedure assesses pupils against the National Curriculum Objectives.
+Pupils are assigned a standard based on their achievement within the objectives taught.

 The principles and aims of assessment

 There are three broad overarching forms of assessment.
 These are: